Procurement Practice #1: TCO, Value-based, and NPV

 In return, we obtained savings on refrigerant refill and energy consumption.

 We computed the total value of savings over five years at $505.
-We should ask for a $95 discount, the balance of our initial investment of $600.
+We should ask for a $95 discount, which would be the balance of our initial investment of $600.

 Since we calculate the TCO over an extended period, it will be logical to apply the NPV method.

-Perhaps, this exercise may seem primitive for seasoned procurement professionals.
-Yet, its positive side is the ability to showcase the richness of our toolset, even for such simple subjects.
+This exercise may seem primitive to seasoned procurement professionals.
+Yet, its positive side is that it allows us to showcase the richness of our toolset, even for such simple subjects.

 P.S.
-If you liked this exercise, I have many more for you in my Udemy course “Procurement in Practice.”
+If you liked this exercise, I have many more in my Udemy course “Procurement in Practice.”

 P.P.S.
 If you appreciate hundreds of hours invested in researching and writing this blog, you can buy me a coffee or subscribe for the membership by following this link.
 Thank you!